aammd/Habitat_Filtering/MS/OrgSize2.md

 We performed our experiments at the Parque Nacional de Jurubatiba, Northeast Rio de Janeiro state, Brazil ($22^{\circ}$ S $41^{\circ}$).
-The landscape is composed of large semi-open patches of shrubs which form shady patches interspersed with very exposed, sunny habitats.
-Bromeliads form dense colonies in the landscape, which is a dry sandy habitat (_restinga_ vegetation).
+The landscape is composed of large semi-open patches of shrubs which form shady patches interspersed with very exposed, sunny habitats (_restinga_ vegetation).
+Bromeliads (Bromeliaceae) form dense colonies within this landscape.
 The landscape is composed of large semi-open clumps of shrubs interspersed with very exposed, open sand.
-Several bromeliad taxa here are known to contain diverse communities of macroinvertebrates, zooplankton and bacteria.
+Several bromeliad taxa here collect standing water (phytotelmata) in deep leaf axils, and are known to contain diverse communities of macroinvertebrates, zooplankton and bacteria.

 ### Experimental design

-We performed two related experiments: one which contrasted different bromeliad species from different habitats ("between-species"), and a second which contrasted the same bromeliad species from different habitats ("within- species").
-We focused on three bromeliad species (Bromeliaceae) from three contrasting habitats; these species and habitats are identical to those surveyed by Farjalla et al. (2010).
+We performed two related experiments: the first contrasted different bromeliad species from different habitats ("between-species"), while the second contrasted the same bromeliad species from different habitats ("within- species").
+We focused on three bromeliad species from three contrasting habitats; these species and habitats are identical to those surveyed by Farjalla et al. (2010).
 Each bromeliad species was collected from its typical
 habitat: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_